 There are many occasions where parents provide transport as it is not always practicable to hire a bus.
 To protect all parties, parents providing transport are required to provide to the office:

-- Driver's Licence sighted and number recorded;
+- Driver's Licence sighted and the number recorded;

 - Comprehensive insurance;

 - Registration papers checked and current

-A simple record of these details is kept by the office and is updated regularly.
+The office keeps a simple record of these details and is updated regularly.

-Payment of Money by Students
+Payment of money by students

-If sending money to school for any reason including excursion payments, visiting shows or voluntary contributions, please put the correct amount into an envelope (as we do not always have change), write your child's name and class, along with the amount of money enclosed and the reason for the payment.
+If sending money to school for any reason, including excursion payments, visiting shows or voluntary contributions, please put the correct amount into an envelope (as we do not always have change), write your child's name and class, along with the amount of money enclosed and the reason for the payment.
 Unless otherwise advised, all money is to be collected by the classroom teacher.
-We also accept EFTPOS, Parents' Online Payments (POP, available via our website) and cheques (made payable to Holbrook Public School).
-Receipts are issued for large amounts only i.e. voluntary contributions, overnight excursions/camps.
+We also accept EFTPOS, online payment, available via School Bytes and cheques (made payable to Holbrook Public School).

-Peer Support Program
+Peer Support program